csavage5/CMPT-383-Project/cmpt383.md

     - JavaScript for parsing JSON return objects from Spotify API

 The two inter-language communication methods:
-    - Jython: embed Python code directly in the Java application
+    - Docker RPC - Python as server for Spotify API wrapper, Java as client

     - ScriptEngine - running Javascript from Java